Is equality back in the closet?

-Cathy is one-half of the first same-sex couple to be married in the state of Florida, as part of a law suit filed against the state.
+Cathy is one-half of the first same-sex couple to be married in the state of Florida, as part of a lawsuit filed against the state.
 She and her wife, Karla Arguello, were then plaintiffs in the case that overturned Florida’s birth certificate rule that prohibited two people of the same sex from being listed on a birth certificate.
-In both cases, Liz Schwartz acted as their legal council.
+In both cases, Liz Schwartz acted as their legal counsel.

 Liz is, also, the author of Before I Do: A Legal Guide to Marriage, Gay or Otherwise, in which she teaches us how to “marry deliberately”.

 Because the queer community has not yet achieved full equal rights and because laws for same-sex couples and parents from state to state are so disparate, Liz shares important information about how we can button up parental rights and protections, wills, estates and trusts, living wills and more.